A favicon of Kit (formerly ConvertKit)

 List of Companies Using Kit (formerly ConvertKit)

-Our verified list of companies using Kit on TechnologyChecker.io covers brands that use Kit (formerly ConvertKit) across every industry, size, and geography, from tech companies like Adobe, GitHub, and Zapier to creator platforms like Teachable and Circle.
-Many of the websites using Kit in this database are content-driven businesses: coaches, consultants, and course creators who chose Kit specifically for its tag-based subscriber management and visual automation builder.
+Our verified list of companies using Kit on TechnologyChecker.io covers brands across every industry, size, and geography.
+Detection picks up tech companies like Adobe, GitHub, and Zapier alongside creator-focused platforms like Teachable and Circle.
+Most of the websites in this database are content-driven: coaches, consultants, and course creators who picked Kit for its tag-based subscriber management and visual automation builder.
+Kit's published case studies feature creators like Dan Go, Sinem Gunel, and Gillian Perkins, which lines up with the coaching and wellness skew in our data.

 Download all 14,721 Kit (formerly ConvertKit) customers with full company data, or create a signal to track when companies start or stop using Kit (formerly ConvertKit).